dawg6/springboot-benchmark/README.md

 ### Building and running locally

 The project is built using maven.
-You must have a version of Java 17 installed locally and JAVA_HOME set.
+You must have a version of Java 17 JDK installed locally and JAVA_HOME set.

     mvnw package